Strut: Aircraft

 Bracing struts and wires of many kinds were extensively used in early aircraft to stiffen and strengthen, and sometimes even to form, the main functional airframe.
-Throughout the 1920s and 1930s they fell out of use in favour of the low-drag cantilever construction.
+Throughout the 1920s and 1930s they fell out of use in favour of the low drag cantilever construction.
 Most aircraft bracing struts are principally loaded in compression, with wires taking the tension loads.
 Lift struts came into increasing use during the changeover period and remain in use on smaller aircraft today where ultimate performance is not an issue.
-Typically they are applied to a high-wing monoplane and act in tension during flight.
+Typically, they are applied to a high wing monoplane and act in tension during flight.

 Struts have also been widely used for purely structural reasons to attach engines, landing gear and other loads.
 The oil-sprung legs of retractable landing gear are still called Oleo struts.

+Bridges

+In bridge design, stays are wire ropes that support the bridge deck.
+The stays run diagonally from a bridge tower to the bridge deck.
+The stays are in tension, and – unlike some solid struts used in other applications – cannot be used in compression.
+Stays are a critical component of cable-stayed bridges, and are also found in extradosed bridges.
+They are optionally used in suspension bridges.